Ale888elA/Pi-Hole-VPN-gateway/README.md

 <ul>
         <li>install and configure on the <a href="https://www.raspberrypi.com/" target="_blank">Raspberry PI</a> (RPI) a <a href="https://en.wikipedia.org/wiki/Virtual_private_network" target="_blank">VPN</a> server using <a href="https://www.wireguard.com/" target="_blank">Wireguard</a> protocol;</li>
         <li>install and configure on the RPI a network-wide <a href="https://en.wikipedia.org/wiki/Domain_Name_System" target="_blank">DNS</a> sinkhole for blocking ads, tracking, scam, malware and phishing known referrals using <a href="https://pi-hole.net/" target="_blank">Pi Hole</a>;</li>
-        <li>configure the RPI to be used as gateway, to block <a href="https://en.wikipedia.org/wiki/IPv6" target="_blank">IPv6</a> traffic for security purposes and hijack hard-coded DNS providers on Smart-TVs.</li>
+        <li>configure the RPI to be used as gateway, to block <a href="https://en.wikipedia.org/wiki/IPv6" target="_blank">IPv6</a> traffic for security purposes and hijack hard-coded DNS providers on Smart-TVs;</li>
+        <li>cover every aspects of RPI environment program-wise, from updates to backup and automated checks of running instances, so once you finished programming you can forget to check if its working.</li>
 </ul>